bernardaspoljaric/bernardaspoljaric.github.io/index.md

 <br>
 <b> Unity education at PISMO Novska </b>
 <br>
-<b>Project description: Design and development of simple click game for UI design practice</b>
+<b>Project description:</b> Design and development of simple click game for UI design practice.
 <br>
 <b>Gameplay:</b> Simple click game where the goal is to raise population as days go by.
 Beware of random disasters that may happen during gameplay and destory your progess.
 <br>